kewla1d/kewltab/README.md

 # kewltab
-a customizable new tab page made by kewlaid based on apple's visionos
+a customizable new tab page made by kewlaid based on apple's visionos -# i'll make a customization menu once i learn how

 ## installation guide
 1. download this as a zip <br>